ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

 ```

 ## Visualizing the variables

+The `ggplot2` outputs are stored in the repository as PDFs

 ```
 # Define custom colors for each party family
 family_colors <- c("conservative" = "blue", "liberal" = "red", "new democratic" = "darkorange", "green" = "darkgreen", "sovereigntist" = "darkblue")  # Add more colors as needed
 ```

 ### Plot the observations of my data

+File name `allLdrRacesDataCh2.pdf`

 ```
 pdata %>%
   #filter(!is.na(ref_nselectorateText)) %>%